ShahSau/R/README.md

-# R data science project either from Datacamp or from other courses or own projects
+# R data science projects.
+Datas are either from Datacamp or from other sources.